asokolsky/asokolsky.github.io/hardware/suprox/index.md

 ## Containers - Portainer

-Besides portainer which runs as a cntainer:
+Besides, portainer, which runs as a container:

 * mjpg-streamer